Spring 2020 Classes

 This course will immerse students in technology, entrepreneurial, and leadership concepts, mindsets, and behaviors.
 Students will learn how to lead, grow, and improve to ensure their organizations are optimally managed and led.
 The class will arm students with specific tools they need to stand out in a crowd and effectively manage and lead.
+Find a video here.

+Collider Sprints are short, typically 8 week courses designed to explore an emerging technology innovation topic, usually proposed by outside industry guests.
 Collider Sprints are projects designed to connect students with thought leaders in industry and academia.
 In an effort to find the next emerging fields in tech, Collider Sprint topics are proposed by industry or academic research centers and designed to challenge students to develop innovative solutions that lead to industry or technology advancement, new venture creation, or measurable social impact.
 Mentoring by industry experts provides students valuable insight into new markets and opportunities while expanding personal and professional networks.
 All Collider Sprints are team-based and project-driven, providing an opportunity to sharpen teamwork and leadership skills in a multidisciplinary environment.

 This Entrepreneurship course is designed for upper-level undergraduates and graduate students.
 Topics include the entrepreneurial process, customer discovery process, conducting market research, funding options, entrepreneurial finance and creation of the material for a business plan.
 Students undertake intensive study of actual business situations.
 The final outcome will be a short business plan Executive Summary and team presentations to a panel of investors.

 Do you want to learn about start-ups and what it takes to build one?
 The Berkeley Method of Entrepreneurship Boot-camp is a four and a half day intensive program, the week BEFORE regular classes, offered by the Sutardja Center for Entrepreneurship & Technology (SCET).
 It is a cornerstone of SCET’s entrepreneurship curriculum providing hands-on experience to conceptualize and launch a start-up business.
+Find a video here.

 Approved Electives Not Offered by SCET